-Here, we’ve broken down what you need to know about five of the most popular options.
+Here, we’ve broken down what you need to know about four of the most popular options.

 Hulu + Live TV